kyma-project/test-infra/prow/cluster/gcsweb/README.md

 # Info

 Taken from https://github.com/kubernetes/k8s.io/tree/master/gcsweb.k8s.io to display our own artifacts tab.
+For updating `gcsweb`, check the changes in all files in this folder.
+Current version of this deployment is based off of https://github.com/kubernetes/k8s.io/commit/9ff18320db33ef9ee62ed92d50ad29e2382cdac4 which relates to container version `v1.1.0`

 # Original README